 I know medically it is necessary, but it is emotionally devastating to be taking medicines that are essentially causing my body to abort my baby.

 The doctor told me I was going to have what amounts to the worst period of my life.
 I’ve had some pretty bad period so I thought I was prepared.

-The cramping and the bleeding is definitely much worse than I expected, but when you combine the psychological aspect together it isn’t a fun experience.
+The cramping and the bleeding are definitely much worse than I expected, but when you combine the psychological aspect together it isn’t a fun experience.
 However, if everything goes well I won’t need to do a DNC or surgery.